 The author(s) in consideration of the publication of the above named manuscript also understands:

 The author retains the rights to any intellectual property developed by the author and included in the manuscript including, without limitation, any models, theories, or conclusions formulated by the author.
-While the author may use any and all thoughts and research results developed or accumulated while working on a manuscript, and may rewrite, update, and re-title them for use in other publications, the author CANNOT use the verbatim text of the manuscript or any part thereof that has been copyrighted by Interference without first obtaining the written permission of Interference
+While the author may use any and all thoughts and research results developed or accumulated while working on a manuscript, and may rewrite, update, and re-title them for use in other publications, the author CANNOT use the verbatim text of the manuscript or any part thereof that has been copyrighted by Interference without first obtaining the written permission of Interference.

 The Author(s) understand that no royalties or remuneration will be paid by the Publisher to the author for the above named submitted manuscript.
 Further, Author(s) acknowledge the manuscript is being provided on a volunteer basis for the professional recognition obtained by the publication.